 4. We see approximately 5.8 million new blog posts every day.

 (Source: Internet Live Stats)

 The blogging community is quite active.
-2019 began just a month ago, and we already saw nearly 350 million new blog posts.
+2020 began just a month ago, and we already saw over 350 million new blog posts.
 This leads us to the question of how many blog posts are published per day.
 The answer is – around 5.8 million blog posts.

 However, the frequency of posting blogs has drastically decreased over the years.
 According to Orbit Media, in 2014, most bloggers said that they write new posts several times a week.
 Today, the answer to the same question for many is several times a month.